JustinTimperio/gpq/README.md

 ## Background
 GPQ was written as an experiment when I was playing with [Fibonacci Heaps](https://en.wikipedia.org/wiki/Fibonacci_heap) and wanted to find something faster.
 I was disappointed by the state of research and libraries being used by most common applications, so GPQ is meant to be a highly flexible framework that can support a multitude of workloads.

+### Should I Use GPQ?
+GPQ is a concurrency safe, embeddable priority queue that can be used in a variety of applications.
+GPQ might be the right choice if:
+- Your data requires strict ordering guarantees
+- You need to prioritize items that are in the queue too long
+- You need to timeout items
+- You have multiple writers and readers that need to access the queue concurrently
+- You run critical workloads and need to store the queue on disk in case of a crash

 ### Sister Projects
 - [fibheap (Fibonacci Heaps)](https://github.com/JustinTimperio/fibheap)
 - [rpq (Rust Priority Queue)](https://github.com/JustinTimperio/rpq)